-In this post we summed up a direct comparison between Basecamp vs Asana and how both Basecamp and Asana stack up against Nifty in 2021.
-If you are looking for the best and most intuitive project management platform for your business, there is no doubt that you’ve heard of both Basecamp and Asana given that the two of them were the first project management tools in the space and have been around for more than 10 years.
+In this post we will sum up a direct comparison between Basecamp vs Asana and how both Basecamp and Asana stack up against Nifty in 2022.
+If you are looking for the best and most intuitive project management platform for your business, there is no doubt that you’ve heard of both Basecamp and Asana given that the two of them were few of the first project management softwares in the space and have been around for more than 10 years.

-A newer workflow solution to the market is Nifty, an all-in-one award winning project management platform that maximizes the best of both tools with enhanced collaboration and automation features.
+A new-wave modern day project management solution to the market is Nifty, an all-in-one award winning project management app that maximizes the best of both tools with enhanced collaboration and automation features.

 At first glance, Basecamp and Asana are appealing to similar markets -but their features and functions are vastly different.
 To break these similarities, we’re going to dive deeply into the functionality of tools and core task management features, and see where Nifty improves on the two.